mosmn/Notes/sections/db/sql/ddl.md

 - Drop a column
 - Rename a column
 - Change table to read-only status
-The ALTER TABLE statement is used to modify the structure of an existing table in a database.
-Here are some examples of how the ALTER TABLE statement can be used:

 1. Add a new column:
 To add a new column to an existing table, use the following syntax: